 Dear Pawpaw Fruit Seekers,

-Most fruit will need at least a month more to ripen.
+Most fruit will need at least a couple more weeks to ripen.
 I have had many inquiries for my pawpaw fruit over the past few months.
 Recent requests are unlikely to be fulfilled.
 Please do not ask me to find another pawpaw fruit supplier for you.
 This is a hobby that I do completely by myself in my backyard outside of full-time employment.

 Harvard student Sarah Faber interviewed me for this informative and entertaining 2022 article about pawpaws.
 For my zone 5 climate at 900 feet above sea level, my peak ripening period is mid-October to early November.
 My corrections to Sarah's article: I moved to Hardwick in 1989 and planted my first pawpaw trees from Tripple Brook Farm 1995. in In 2005 I planted a Neal Peterson grafted cultivar Rappahannock instead of Rapanoic.